hrsf72-SafeTravels/Forkly/README.md

 ## Usage

+> Sign in to your Facebook account, create recipes, save recipes, and view others'
-> Some usage instructions
+> recipes.

 ## Requirements

-- Node 6.4.x
+- Node >= 7.6.0
-- Redis 2.6.x
-- Postgresql 9.1.x
-- etc
-- etc

 ## Development